 The 1970 Assembly framed the 1973 Constitution, which was passed on 12 April and promulgated on 14 August 1973.
 The 1973 Constitution provides for a parliamentary form of government with a bicameral legislature, comprising the National Assembly and the Senate.
+The National Assembly makes laws for the Federation under powers spelled out in the Federal Legislative List and also for subjects in the Concurrent List.

+The Senate gives equal representation to the federating units since the membership of the National Assembly is based on the population of each province.
 The Senate's membership, which was originally 45, was raised to 100 in August 2002.